yidas/codeigniter-pack/README.md

 [![Latest Stable Version](https://poser.pugx.org/yidas/codeigniter-pack/v/stable?format=flat-square)](https://packagist.org/packages/yidas/codeigniter-pack)
 [![License](https://poser.pugx.org/yidas/codeigniter-pack/license?format=flat-square)](https://packagist.org/packages/yidas/codeigniter-pack)

-Codeigniter 3 is a great PHP framewrok with lite portability and high performance, but nowadays it is not so powerful and lacks of design pattern.
-There are still many maintenance requirements, even suitable development scenario for Codeigniter 3, so this framework pack provides a total sulotion to enhance and modernize Codeigniter 3 with collection of helpful extensions.
+Codeigniter 3 is a great PHP framework with lite portability and high performance, but nowadays it is not so powerful and lacks of design pattern.
+There are still many maintenance requirements, even suitable development scenario for CodeIgniter 3, so this framework pack provides a total solution to enhance and modernize CodeIgniter 3 with collection of helpful extensions.

 ---